Skip to content

 • Custom backends — customize routing, set model allowlists, or share one team-managed key.

-• Skills — turn a captured session into a reusable skill your team can apply again.
+• Publish your first skill — turn a captured session into a reusable skill your team can apply again.

 • Team workspace — switch orgs and gateways, filter the team’s sessions, and read the aggregate dashboard.